YieldRay/php-cors-proxy/README.md

 # php-cors-proxy

-cors proxy written in php, using built-in curl
+CORS proxy written in php, using built-in curl.

 ```js
 /**